Nathan Yellin-Mor: Religion

-In his years as a left wing activist, Yellin-Mor became intensely secular and published anti-religious articles in The Algemeiner Journal.
-Editor Gershon Ber recommended Natan meet Lubavitcher Rebbe Menachem Mendel Schneerson.
+In his years as a left-wing activist, Yellin-Mor became intensely secular and published anti-religious articles in The Algemeiner Journal.
+Editor Gershon Ber recommended that Natan meet Lubavitcher Rebbe Menachem Mendel Schneerson.
 The Rebbe had reportedly read many of Yellin-Mor's articles and was impressed with his literary talent, remarking: When God blesses someone with a talent such as yours, one must utilize it to the fullest.
 This is a divine calling, and an immense responsibility.
 It is your God-given power and duty to make full use of your capacity to reach out to others and influence them with your writing.

-After Natan's death, Gershon Ber published the atheistic articles in The Algemeiner with a note authored by Yellin-Mor prior to his death that read:My dear reader, as you read this article, I am standing before the heavenly court being judged for all the actions I took and the choices I made in the course of my life.
+After Natan's death, Gershon Ber published the atheistic articles in The Algemeiner with a note authored by Yellin-Mor before his death that read:My dear reader, as you read this article, I am standing before the heavenly court being judged for all the actions I took and the choices I made in the course of my life.
 No doubt, I will be severely judged for living a life totally antithetical to anything Jewish.
 In fact, I have severe doubts that I will even be allowed to speak in my defense.
 This is why I asked your editor to print this now, as I stand before the heavenly court, in the hope that what is being read and discussed at this moment on earth will attract the attention of the Supernal Judge.
 For I have one merit which I want to present to the court in the face of all my failings and transgressions.
-The Rebbe said to me,” he concluded, “that I have a G-d-given talent, and that it is my sacred duty to utilize it to influence others.
+The Rebbe said to me," he concluded, "that I have a G-d-given talent, and that it is my sacred duty to utilize it to influence others.
 This I did to the best of my ability, however misguidedly.
-This is the only merit I can claim; may it lighten the destiny of my soul….
+This is the only merit I can claim; may it lighten the destiny of my soul....